- Download our Abu Dhabi Schools Guide

 Expats often have their own set of wheels in Abu Dhabi, and usually buy a new or used car instead of renting because vehicle prices in the UAE are rather cheap.

-Expats who have residence status and want to drive in the emirate will need to get a valid UAE driver’s licence.
+Expats who have residence status and want to drive in the emirate will need to get a valid UAE driving licence.
 Those with a licence from a list of countries, including the UK, USA, Canada, Ireland, Australia and South Africa, can apply to replace their foreign licence with a local one.
 They’ll need to undergo an eye test and provide various documents.
-Details can be found on the official UAE government website.

 Driving in Abu Dhabi is best done with care.
 The authorities have zero tolerance for drinking and driving, and the smallest level of alcohol in a person's bloodstream can result in jail time.
 Expats who have committed road offences will also be unable to leave the UAE before they have paid their traffic fines.